turingschool/curriculum/source/projects/blogger.markdown

 {% irb %}
 $ reload!
-$ a = Article.new(title: "A Sample Article for Tagging!", body: "Great article goes here", tag_list: "ruby, technology")
+$ article = Article.create title: "A Sample Article for Tagging!", body: "Great article goes here", tag_list: "ruby, technology"
-$ a.tags
+$ article.tags
 {% endirb %}

 You should get back a list of the two tags.
 If you'd like to check the other side of the Article-Tagging-Tag relationship, try this:

 {% irb %}
-$ t = a.tags.first
+$ tag = article.tags.first
-$ t.articles
+$ tag.articles
 {% endirb %}

 And you'll see that this Tag is associated with just one Article.